niharika95/Illustrations/README.md

 # Illustrations
-A portfolio of all of my design related work.
+A portfolio of all of my graphic designs.